After an Accident – Recorded Statements, Do I have to Give One?

 What’s a Recorded Statement?

 A recorded statement happens when the insurance adjuster asks you to explain what happened during the accident while they record you.
-The insurance company adds this recording to your case file and may use it later during the claims process.
-Adjusters often claim it’s routine or necessary to speed things up, but they’re really looking for ways to use it against you.
+The insurance company records your statement, adds it to your case file, and may later use it during the claims process.
+Adjusters often claim it’s routine or necessary to speed things up, but their real goal is to find ways to use your statement against you.

-Insurance companies often search for inconsistencies or small mistakes in your statement, even innocent ones, to lower your payout.
-They may twist your words to minimize your injuries or make it seem like you were more at fault than you were.
+Insurance companies often look for inconsistencies or small mistakes, even innocent ones, to reduce your payout.
+They may twist your words to minimize your injuries or suggest you bear more fault than you actually do.

 Why is Giving a Recorded Statement a Bad Idea?

 - You’re Not Legally Required to Give One: In Oklahoma, the law doesn’t require you to provide a recorded statement to the other driver’s insurance company.
 Adjusters may try to convince you that you have to, but that isn’t true.
-Before talking to any insurance company, it’s important to consult a Tulsa car accident lawyer first.
+Before talking to an insurance company, consult a Tulsa car accident lawyer first.

 - Insurance Companies Aren’t Looking Out for You: While the adjuster may seem friendly, remember that their job is to protect the insurance company’s money—not your best interests.
 The insurance company may use a recorded statement to deny or reduce your claim.
 For example, you might unknowingly say something that suggests you were partly at fault or downplay the seriousness of your injuries.

 - Your Words Can Be Twisted: After an accident, you might not fully understand the extent of your injuries right away.
-But if you give a recorded statement too soon, it locks you into a version of events that might later be proven wrong.
+But giving a recorded statement too soon locks you into a version of events that could later turn out to be incorrect.
 If your injuries get worse or new information comes up, the insurance company may still use your original statement to reduce your payout.

-- They’ll Try to Rush You: Insurance companies often call right after the accident, hoping to catch you off guard when you’re still shaken up.
+- They’ll Try to Rush You: Insurance companies often call right after the accident, hoping to catch you off guard while you are still shaken up.
 They may tell you your claim will face delays if you don’t give a statement immediately, but that simply isn’t true.
 In Oklahoma, you have two years to file a personal injury claim, so there’s no need to rush before talking to an attorney.

 Understanding Oklahoma’s Comparative Fault Law

 Oklahoma uses what’s called a “comparative fault” system.
-If investigators decide you’re partially at fault for the accident, they reduce your compensation by that percentage.
+If investigator decide you share partial fault for the accident, your compensation decreases by that percentage.
 So, if you’re 20% at fault, you’ll get 20% less money.
 Insurance companies know this.
-They often try to use your recorded statement to push more blame onto you and lower their payout.
+They often use your recorded statement to assign more blame to you and lower their payout.

 What Should You Do Instead?